 Those were her first words since the scandal broke, and they were as weak and worthless as they were late.

-[Y!
+Y!
 Sports probe: Miami booster spells out illicit benefits to players]

 She was hiding somewhere on campus, hoping it would all blow away because that’s what college leaders do.
-Better to craft a statement than hold a press conference and wind up looking like an E. Gordon Gee-level buffoon.
+Better to craft a statement than hold a press conference and wind up looking like an

 Multiple sources say this photo was taken in Nevin Shapiro's VIP section at Opium Garden nightclub in Miami Beach in 2003.
 From left to right are Devin Hester, Shapiro and Vince Wilfork.